-At CLIC Innovation we concentrate on supporting the development of new, high value fibre- and cellulose-based products as the main focus for the bioeconomy.
+CLIC’s Bioeconomy activities focus on supporting the development of new, high value fibre- and cellulose-based products.
 One of the main reasons behind this decision is the growing global need for sustainable materials giving significant rise to new business opportunities.

 Join us in leading the way towards a circular bioeconomy!